-Australia's uranium export policy acknowledges the strategic significance which distinguishes uranium from other energy commodities and has consistently recognised that special arrangements need to be put in place to distinguish between the civil and military applications of nuclear energy.
+Australia's uranium export policy acknowledges the strategic significance which distinguishes uranium from other energy commodities.

 The policy also recognises the needs of customer countries and the nuclear industry for predictability about the way Australia exercises the non-proliferation conditions governing its uranium supply.